-CURRENT AND RECENT EXHIBITIONS
+RECENT EXHIBITIONS

-The Weight of Silence is to be installed at Glimpse Art Space on High Street Northcote on May 17th, IDAHOBIT (International Day Against Homophobia, Biphobia, and Transphobia).
+The Weight of Silence was installed at Glimpse Art Space on High Street Northcote on May 17th, IDAHOBIT (International Day Against Homophobia, Biphobia, and Transphobia).
 By aligning my personal narrative of the silence associated with estrangement with IDAHOBIT, a day that acknowledges the ongoing struggle for queer rights, I'm drawing attention to the marginalisation that can be felt not only in public spaces but in families, communities and internally.
 Installing on IDAHOBIT positions The Weight of Silence as an act of visibility, a declaration of queer presence, agency, and personal resilience.

 CALM